AFRICA 4th September 1847

 Suddenly a large bull elephant appeared out of the bush.
 Incensed by an unseen enemy, it lunged towards an incautious hunter and his son . . .

 Too late the young British boy screamed a warning!
 Gasping in horror he watched the angry beast throw his father to the parched ground . . .
 Fear rose in John Dunn's throat as the sound of a million breaking bones stole any hope that his father would live through the attack.
 He sank to the ground, engulfed in grief.
 And in that quiet moment of lonely despair, the child became a man - A man destined to change history as he became a forceful power behind the Zulu throne.

 The name John Dunn was soon to ricochet throughout the Kingdom of Zululand.

-In 1820, John's father, Robert Newton Dunn, left his home and family in Inverness, Scotland.
+In 1820, John's father, Robert Newton Dunn, who was born at Ware, Hertfordshire on 26 February 1795, left England for South Africa.
 Lured by the promise of adventure and prosperity, Robert joined the influx of British settlers on the eastern shores of South Africa.
 Four years later, at Port Elizabeth, Robert married Anne Harold Biggar, the daughter of British immigrant, Alexander Biggar.
 Their union was to produce four children; Sarah Mary, Agnes, Louisa and John.
-John was born in 1834, the year the family moved northwards to Port Natal (Durban).
+John was born at Port Alfred, in 1834, the same year the family moved northwards to Port Natal (Durban).

 Ever eager to meet new challenges, Robert soon became a successful hunter and trader.
 Financial secure, he built his family an impressive homestead overlooking the Indian ocean, which he aptly named "Sea View" where, nestled snugly in the undulating, verdant hills of British controlled Natal, the Dunn family enjoyed a privileged colonial lifestyle.